LexieZB/Extension-Analysis/README.md

 Then run batch_ext.py

-And you can check the analysis report in reports
+And you can check the analysis report in 'reports' file